-Tags10 Beaches 2012 agriculture art Autumn back to school at 28 Baddeck Baddeck Marine beer books business Cabot Trail Cabot Trail Writers Festival Cape Breton Cape Breton Colour Week Cape Breton Regional Library Cape Breton University challenges community Creative Conference creativity design economic development Education Erika Shea family food Four Simple Goals friends Frugal Friday frugality Gaelic College gardening gardens Glace Bay graphic design gratitude guest posts Holidays inspiration interview Kate Beaton lately libraries Links Loved Local food Mental health microbrewery money Multitude Mondays music North River North Sydney NSCC outdoors photography Q+A school spring summer sustainability Sydney thrift tips Toronto travel volunteering walking weekend winter women work writer writing yoga youth
+Tags10 Beaches 2012 agriculture art Autumn back to school at 28 Baddeck Baddeck Marine beer blogging books business Cabot Trail Cabot Trail Writers Festival Cape Breton Cape Breton Colour Week Cape Breton Regional Library Cape Breton University challenges community Creative Conference creativity design eating local economic development Education Erika Shea family food Four Simple Goals friends Frugal Friday frugality Gaelic College gardening gardens Glace Bay graphic design gratitude guest posts Holidays inspiration interview Kate Beaton lately libraries Links Loved Local food Mental health money Multitude Mondays music North River North Sydney NSCC outdoors photography Q+A school spring summer Sydney thrift tips Toronto travel volunteering walking weekend winter women work writer writing yoga youth

 Category Archives: Libraries

 Ok!
 So my last book report was March 10th, people.
 Whoa!
 That’s three months ago.
 That’s a long time!
 It’s been a busy three months.
 But here I am, at the other side of it, and ready to read, and … Continue reading

 Kate Oland is not just a great speaker and advocate for rural living, she’s also a librarian at Baddeck’s public library.
 There, she creates and holds wonderful programming for the public, in a space that overlooks Baddeck’s picturesque harbour.
 Having … Continue reading

 The books reviewed here are available through the Cape Breton Regional Library.
 Grains are one of those things backyard gardeners tend to avoid.
 I know when I think of grains I tend to think of massive wheat farms in Saskatchewan. … Continue reading